anchore/oss-docs/content/docs/user-guides/sbom/sources.md

 - `/run` and `/var/run` - Runtime data and process IDs
 - `/var/lock` - Lock files

 These paths are excluded because they contain virtual or temporary runtime data rather than installed software packages.
 Skipping them significantly improves scan performance and enables you to catalog entire system root directories without getting stuck scanning thousands of irrelevant entries.

 Syft identifies these filesystems by reading your system's mount table (`/proc/self/mountinfo` on Linux).
 When a directory matches one of these criteria, the entire directory tree under that mount point is skipped.

-**File types excluded:**
+#### File types excluded

 These file types are never indexed during directory scans: